 This post may contain affiliate links, which means at no extra cost to you I may make a small commission on products and services purchased through this blog.
 Thank you for supporting A Travellers Footsteps.

 If you’re visiting the Gold Coast and want to see the best waterfalls in the region, you have come to the right place.
-I have personally taken the time to visit as many Gold Coast waterfalls as possible.
-After critiquing each Gold Coast waterfall, I have come up with a comprehensive list of my favourites.
-These are Gold Coasts best waterfalls.
+I have taken the time to visit as many Gold Coast waterfalls as possible.
+Here I present a comprehensive list of the Gold Coasts best waterfalls.

 Purling Brook Falls